Why is my hard drive/SSD not showing full capacity after clone?

 ● Besides extending volume, you can also use the unallocated space to create one or more new partitions.
 Just right-click on the unallocated space and select New Simple Volume.

-Part 2.
-How to avoid cloned drive shows wrong size
+2. How to avoid cloned drive shows wrong size

 ★ Step-by-step guide to clone to a larger SSD without cloned SSD not showing full capacity issue

 ✎ Note: Cloning HDD to SSD will delete everything on the target SSD first and then migrate all the data on the HDD to SSD.
-Thus, if there are important data on the target SSD, do backup files before cloning, or you will lose them.
+Thus, if there is important data on the target SSD, do backup files before cloning, or you will lose them.

 1. Connect the target SSD to your computer and make sure it is detected.